mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 PERMUTOOLS is a MATLAB-based statistical software package for multivariate permutation testing.
 By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
-Family-wise error rate (FWER) is controlled using the max statistic method (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.
+Family-wise error rate (FWER) is controlled using max statistic correction (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.

-PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired, two-sample), *F*-statistic (unpaired), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*).
+PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-, paired-, and two-sample tests), *F*-statistic (unpaired), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *Δ*, unstandardised mean and median difference).

 - [Installation](#installation)
 - [Documentation](#documentation)